HomeUS CoinsEarly American CoppersThe Cutest of Apple Cheeks: The Jackman-Jung 1794 Large Cent

 On coins struck from that die, the cheek of Miss Liberty is fuller and rounder.
 Her cheek seems to bulge, though in a normal human way.
 It almost appears as though she has an apple in her mouth or just a lot of food.

-People who collect early large cents, which date from 1793 to 1814, by die variety sometimes try to maximize the number of different die varieties that they can acquire.
+People who collect early large cents (1793 to 1814) by die variety sometimes try to maximize the number of different varieties that they can acquire.
 In the Sheldon system, coins of 295 different die pairings are itemized.
 Also, there are eight widely recognized edge varieties.

-Adam Mervis’ collection was auctioned in Jan.
-10, 2014.
-Mervis had all 303 Sheldon die and edge varieties, which he acquired with the assistance of Greg Hannigan.
+The Adam Mervis Collection was auctioned on January 10, 2014.
+Mervis had all 303 Sheldon die and edge varieties, which he acquired with the assistance of coin dealer Greg Hannigan.

 Additionally, there are some extremely rare die pairings that are determined to be non-collectible (NC) and thus not included in the main Sheldon numbering system.
 They are listed as a separate category.